core-infra-svcs/dashboard-api-go/client/docs/MonitorApi.md

 [**GetOrganizationWirelessDevicesChannelUtilizationHistoryByDeviceByInterval**](MonitorApi.md#GetOrganizationWirelessDevicesChannelUtilizationHistoryByDeviceByInterval) | **Get** /organizations/{organizationId}/wireless/devices/channelUtilization/history/byDevice/byInterval | Get a time-series of average channel utilization for all bands, segmented by device.
 [**GetOrganizationWirelessDevicesChannelUtilizationHistoryByNetworkByInterval**](MonitorApi.md#GetOrganizationWirelessDevicesChannelUtilizationHistoryByNetworkByInterval) | **Get** /organizations/{organizationId}/wireless/devices/channelUtilization/history/byNetwork/byInterval | Get a time-series of average channel utilization for all bands
 [**GetOrganizationWirelessDevicesEthernetStatuses**](MonitorApi.md#GetOrganizationWirelessDevicesEthernetStatuses) | **Get** /organizations/{organizationId}/wireless/devices/ethernet/statuses | List the most recent Ethernet link speed, duplex, aggregation and power mode and status information for wireless devices.
+[**GetOrganizationWirelessDevicesPacketLossByClient**](MonitorApi.md#GetOrganizationWirelessDevicesPacketLossByClient) | **Get** /organizations/{organizationId}/wireless/devices/packetLoss/byClient | Get average packet loss for the given timespan for all clients in the organization.
+[**GetOrganizationWirelessDevicesPacketLossByDevice**](MonitorApi.md#GetOrganizationWirelessDevicesPacketLossByDevice) | **Get** /organizations/{organizationId}/wireless/devices/packetLoss/byDevice | Get average packet loss for the given timespan for all devices in the organization
+[**GetOrganizationWirelessDevicesPacketLossByNetwork**](MonitorApi.md#GetOrganizationWirelessDevicesPacketLossByNetwork) | **Get** /organizations/{organizationId}/wireless/devices/packetLoss/byNetwork | Get average packet loss for the given timespan for all networks in the organization.